Chaklader/landmark-classification-cnn/README.md

+# Batch Normalization in CNNs

+## Introduction

+Batch Normalization is a technique used to improve the training of Convolutional Neural Networks (CNNs) by standardizing the inputs to each layer.

+## The BatchNorm Equation

+$x \leftarrow \frac{x - \mu_x}{\sigma_x} \gamma + \beta$

+Where:
+- $x$: activations (values in the feature maps)
+- $\mu_x$: mean of the activations
+- $\sigma_x$: standard deviation of the activations
+- $\gamma$: learnable scaling parameter
+- $\beta$: learnable shifting parameter

+## Key Components

+1. **Normalization**: $(x - \mu_x) / \sigma_x$
+   - Centers the activations around zero
+   - Scales them to have unit variance

+2. **Learnable Parameters**: $\gamma$ and $\beta$
+   - Allow the network to undo normalization if needed
+   - Provide flexibility in learning optimal activation distributions

+## Benefits of BatchNorm

+1. Reduces internal covariate shift
+2. Allows higher learning rates, accelerating training
+3. Acts as a form of regularization
+4. Reduces the dependence on careful initialization

+## Implementation Notes

+- Applied after the linear transformation but before the activation function
+- Uses mini-batch statistics during training
+- Uses population statistics during inference

+## Considerations

+- Batch size affects the stability of BatchNorm
+- May require adjustments in very small batch sizes or online learning scenarios

+## Conclusion

+Batch Normalization standardizes layer inputs, significantly improving training speed and stability in deep neural networks, especially CNNs.

 ### Batch Normalization

 The second modern trick that paves the way for enhancing the performance of a network is called Batch Normalization, or